-More recently Godlewski has succeeded in fertilizing eggs of the common sea-urchin (Echinus) with sperm of the feather star (Antedon), belonging not only to a distinct genus but to a widely different order of echinoderms.
+different order of echinoderms.
 The larvæ of these two types are easily distinguished even in early stages of development.
 The larvæ produced by fertilization of normal eggs of Echinus with sperm of Antedon are said to be of the maternal type.
 This result is in itself very remarkable, but Godlewski was also able to fertilize enucleate egg fragments of the sea-urchin with sperm of the feather star.
 Eight larvæ produced in this way reached the blastula stage, but only four developed as far as the gastrula.
 These four, however, were again of the maternal type, and could only be distinguished by their size from those of the pure Echinus culture.
 From these experiments Godlewski concludes that cytoplasm as well as chromatin must be concerned in the transmission of hereditary characters, for no maternal chromatin was present in the eggs from which the larvæ developed.
 Whether these results, which are in direct opposition to those of Boveri, will be confirmed or refuted by further observations remains to be seen.
-Walker, in his interesting work on heredity, has accepted Godlewski's conclusions and made use of them in support of the theory that the chromosomes are the bearers of individual characters only, while racial characters may be transmitted by "the whole protoplasm of the cell."
+Walker, in his recent work on heredity,1 has accepted Godlewski's conclusions and made use of them in support of the theory that the chromosomes are the bearers of individual characters only, while racial characters may be transmitted by "the whole protoplasm of the cell."